 9.30-10.00 Keynote: Monica Curro, Assistant Principal 2nd Violin, Melbourne Symphony Orchestra: What can auditions teach us?
 Learning from failure

-10.00-10.30 Keynote: Sally Kift, Deputy Vice Chancellor – Academic, James Cook University: Transforming a failed grant application into success
+10.00-10.30 Keynote: Sally Kift, Deputy Vice Chancellor – Academic, James Cook University: Failure as Feedforward for Success (or have a Plan B)

 10.30-11.00 Morning tea

 11.00-12.00 Round table session 1: Dummy failed grant application